 Randall Eden is a pioneering educator, instructional designer and operations analyst.
 He and his wife of 20 years, Randi, have lived in the Phoenix metropolitan area for 27 years and have one daughter.

-Eden is currently the President, COO, and Co-Founder of UpSlope Solutions and the co-author and co-designer of UpSlope’s Employee Discipline in an Education Environment, Employee Code of Conduct-STATE, Employee Discipline Rubric, Employee Discipline Support Suite, Student Code of Conduct-STATE, and Special Education Guidelines-STATE products.
+Eden is currently the President, COO, and Co-Founder of UpSlope Solutions and the co-author and co-designer of UpSlope’s Employee Discipline in an Education Environment, Employee Code of Conduct-STATE, Employee Discipline Rubric, Employee Discipline Support Suite, Student Code of Conduct-STATE, and Special Education Guidelines-STATE products and serves as the company’s primary policy analyst.
 Prior to co-founding UpSlope, Randall served as the Director of Learning Management Systems (LMS) Development at PLATO Learning (now Edmentum) and as the Director of Operations at TeachMaster Technologies.

 Educated at the University of Colorado and Colorado State University, Randall graduated Phi Beta Kappa with a Bachelor of Arts degree in Molecular, Cellular and Developmental Biology in 1985 and was certified as a secondary science educator in 1994.
 During his tenure as a teacher of sixth to twelfth grade students in multiple content areas within the Cherry Creek School district in suburban Denver and the Glendale Union High School District of urban Phoenix, Eden designed and piloted several accountability-driven assessment and evaluation tools, including an early state proficiencies-based portfolio system in 1994 and served on two site-based management teams.